Torres Strait Bêche-de-mer and Trochus fisheries

 The ‘other sea cucumber’ stock is a basket stock of up to 18 species of sea cucumber.
 Together, these species are considered to constitute a single stock for management purposes.

 Many of the individual species within this multispecies stock have been included in previous surveys (1995, 2002, 2005 and 2009) of sea cucumbers in Torres Strait.
-The results of the 2002 survey (Skewes et al. 2004) were used to estimate MSY, and subsequently TACs, for 15 of the species (see section on prickly redfish for methodology for MSY and TAC calculation).
+The results of the 2002 survey (Skewes et al. 2004) were used to estimate MSY, and subsequently TACs, for 15 of the species.
 For species considered to be ‘unexploited’ (that is, little or no fishing currently or in the recent past), the recommended TAC was equal to the estimate of MSY (this includes Holothuria atra—lollyfish, and curryfish species).
 For species currently or previously fished, but showing no evidence of severe depletion, the recommended TAC was half of MSY (this includes H. fuscopunctata—trunkfish, H. lessoni—golden sandfish, Stichopus chloronotus—greenfish, and Bohadschia argus—leopardfish).
-Finally, for species considered ‘overexploited’ (where the population is severely depleted and densities are several times lower than unfished biomass levels) or with MSY estimates less than 10 t, the recommended TAC was zero (this includes Actinopyga miliaris—hairy blackfish, and deepwater redfish).
+Finally, for species considered ‘overexploited’ (where the population is severely depleted and densities are several times lower than unfished biomass levels) or with MSY estimates less than 10 t, the recommended TAC was zero (this includes Actinopyga miliaris—hairy blackfish, and deepwater redfish—H. echinites).
 Because of the multispecies nature of this stock, the PZJA has established an 80 t TAC for all species combined (Table 19.2).
-This TAC is not biologically meaningful at the individual species level.
+This TAC is not biologically meaningful at the species level.

 Stock status determination

-Catch of this stock in 2018 comprised a number of species, at least two of which (deepwater redfish and blackfish) were considered to have been reduced to low levels and therefore to have a recommended TAC of zero (Skewes et al. 2004).
+Catch of this stock in 2019 comprised a number of species, at least 2 of which (deepwater redfish and hairy blackfish) were considered to have been reduced to low levels and therefore to have a recommended TAC of zero (Skewes et al. 2004).
+The 2019 catch for the basket was 23.7 t, less than half of reported catch from 2018 (47.8 t), and well below the 80 t TAC set by the PZJA (Table 19.2).
+Curryfish made up over half of the catch (14.5 t), including the estimate of spoiled disposed catch.

-Although the total catch was below the basket TAC and the species-specific catch for most species was below the species-specific TAC recommended by Skewes et al. (2004), the catches of redfish and blackfish were above the zero TACs recommended by Skewes et al. (2004).
-It is unclear if the catches in 2018 (and for other years since TACs were calculated) would impede effective recruitment and recovery of redfish or blackfish species.
-As such, the stock as a whole is considered to be uncertain with regard to the level of fishing mortality.
+Although the total catch was below the basket TAC and the species-specific catch for most species was below the species-specific TAC recommended by Skewes et al. (2004), the catches of redfish (50 kg) and hairy blackfish (3,475 kg) were above the zero TACs recommended by Skewes et al. (2004).
+It is unclear if the catches in 2019 (and for other years since TACs were calculated) would impede effective recruitment and recovery of redfish or blackfish species.
+As such, the level of fishing mortality of the stock as a whole is considered to be uncertain.

 At the time of the last full-scale survey, some species that make up this multispecies stock were considered to have been reduced to low levels by historical fishing.
-It has also been a number of years since the last survey.
+It has also been a number of years since the last survey (noting updated survey results are expected to be available later in 2020).
 As a result, the biomass status of some species, and therefore the stock as a whole, remains uncertain.

 Trochus (Trochus niloticus)

-Trochus in Torres Strait is assumed to represent a single biological stock (Tim Skewes [CSIRO], 2013, pers. comm.).
+Trochus in Torres Strait is assumed to represent a single biological stock (T Skewes, CSIRO, 2013, pers. comm.).

 Despite the well-established and repeated methodology used in the surveys, the reliability of the estimates of density and standing stock is uncertain because of the small number of sites at which trochus was found (only 12 of 113 sites), the low total number of trochus observed (73) and the resulting high variability around mean estimates of density.
 Murphy et al. (2010) concluded that the density estimates had very low precision and that the probability of detecting even large changes in trochus density was low.